 Split was built around a crumbling palace.
 Enough said?
 The old palace walls create narrow alleyways around the majority of the city, and walking down them at night will lead one to candlelit bars filled with laughing customers, live music and delicious food.
 It’s romantic and surprising and fabulous.

 Split sits on the Mediterranean and boasts a long boardwalk along the sea filled with shopping and restaurants and scenic views.
 It also boasts of comfortable temperatures year round.
 Two days were simply not enough.

 8. Barcelona, Spain

 Barcelona sung to me when I first arrived.
 Barcelona is warm, sunny beaches.
 It’s tapas and tinto.
 It’s friendly locals, great nightlife and quirky architecture from the famous Gaudi.
-Barcelona invites tourists to come for a while and leave, but it makes it easy to stay.
+Any Barcelona itinerary invites tourists to come for a while and leave, but it makes it easy to stay.

 When looking through my photos for this post, I realized I lost all of them from Barcelona and other parts of Spain when my hard drive crashed in Thailand.
 My heart sunk and I nearly cried, but then I knew I’d definitely return.

 9. Cabo San Lucas, Mexico

 I’m not sure if it’s even fair to call Cabo San Lucas Mexico.
 It’s probably far from Mexico City in more than just distance, but then again, it’s far from everything.
 Cabo does everything bigger and better, from the waves rushing up on the Pacific shores to resorts one can get lost in.
 But I’d love to live there, to immerse myself in the local side of things, practice my Spanish and still be able to fall asleep with the doors open on my balcony doors and the ocean right underneath it.